-My current research focuses on the in vitro metabolism of foreign chemicals, using microsomal assays and hepatocyte cell culture; developing saturation kinetic profiles; characterizing enzymes; and determining biotransformation/transport pathways.
+My current research focuses on the in vitro metabolism (ADME) of foreign chemicals using microsomal assays, hepatocyte cell cultures, transfected cell lines and vesicle assays to characterize transport and biotransformation processes.

 Name: Christopher S. Mazur